Elevation: 9,271 ft

 The South Ridge is best on its E side higher up (open terrain with easy talus slopes).
 Lower down, the ridge crest and just to the west of it seems to work best.
 If you wander off, the W side gets very rough.
 It is better to err on the E side of this ridge.

 Ken Jones Route Report

-From I-15 at Inkom, take exit 58 southbound.
+From I-15 at Inkom, take Exit 58 southbound.
 Bear right at the bottom of the ramp toward Inkom.
 Continue straight at 0.8 miles (don’t bear left to return to I-15).
-Left at 2.2 miles, signed to Pebble Creek ski area.
-Right 0.3 mile later on Green Canyon Road (again signed for the ski area); follow this road up hill to its end (about 4.25 more miles) at the ski area.
+Go left at 2.2 miles, signed to Pebble Creek ski area.
+Go right 0.3 mile later onto Green Canyon Road (again signed for the ski area).
+Follow this road uphill to its end at the ski area, about 4.25 more miles.
 Park in the upper lot.